17 Different Ways in Which God Speaks to Us

 2. Through Nature and God’s Creation

-Through Nature and God’s Creation is also one of the different ways God speaks to us.
 Since the world’s creation, God’s eternal power and divine essence have been manifested and understood from what has been made, leaving no room for justification on the part of humans (Romans 1:20, NIV).

-We may “hear” God’s voice through the minute nuances and breathtaking beauty of all He has created.
 How?
-We learn about intelligence and tenacity by witnessing the ant’s ability to stockpile food all summer.
-We learn more about God’s majesty by seeing the heavens.
+We learn about intelligence and tenacity by witnessing the ant’s ability to stockpile food all summer, and we learn more about God’s majesty by seeing the heavens.

 Furthermore, we “hear” about miracles of death and rebirth through gardening and the process of planting and growing one.
 God created everything by speaking it into existence.